 Thanks to Mike Wilson and Mike’s associate, artist Sue Hourigan, we are now able to see our forebear Margaret Wilson nee Williamson, so much clearer than ever before.

-Mike and Sue put their heads together and closely studied the two images we have of Margaret, the one below believed to have been painted by her husband William when she was late forties, and the other a photograph taken much later when she was in her 70s (see below).
+Mike and Sue put their heads together and closely studied the two images we have of Margaret, the one below believed to have been painted by her husband William when she was mid forties, and the other a photograph taken much later when she was in her 70s (see below).
 William’s water-colour painting is unfortunately not as distinct today as it probably was originally.

 With the approval of Mike & Sue we present the results – a real life presence; and they have added the Mount Nassau homestead image on the wall behind Margaret – where she lived, and died in 1875.